System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 - Roughly as much RAM as the GPU has memory
 - Roughly as much free storage space as the GPU has memory

-## Software requirements
+### Software requirements

 - A relatively up-to-date Linux distribution
-  - Windows with WSL may work, but we have not tested this.
-The instructions are for Linux
 - Version 12 of the CUDA Toolkit, preferably 12.4, and matching drivers
   - The toolkit can be obtained at https://developer.nvidia.com/cuda-toolkit
+  - Newer versions should also work
+  - The library itself depends only on the CUDA Toolkit, and can thus be used in a CUDA project by simply coping the header files in the `include` directory.
+The additional requirements below are for running the benchmarks and reproducing the figures.
 - Python 3 and the ability to create virtual environments (venv / pip)
-  - On some systems, the latter may require an extra package (e.g. python3-venv on Ubuntu)
+  - On some systems, the latter may require an extra package (`python3-venv` on Ubuntu)
   - The minimal Python version we tested is 3.7.13

+The library itself depends only on the CUDA toolkit and can be used by simply copying over the files in the `include` directory.
+Python is required to reproduce the figures in the article.

-## Setting up
+### Setting up

 1. Open a shell at the root directory of the artifact
 2. Create and activate Python virtual environment, and install the dependencies